When Is It Time for Assisted Living? Essential Signs to Know

 Emotional support is a vital aspect of life in assisted living communities.
 Participation in activities and socializing with other residents encourages emotional health.
 Assisted living communities provide emotional support and reassurance during the transition, helping seniors adjust to their new environment.

-Family and friends play a crucial role in providing support during this transition.
+Family and friends play a crucial role in providing support during this transition and thereafter.
 Maintaining strong connections helps seniors feel more comfortable and supported in their new community.

 Safety Concerns at Home